crccheck/recipes/recipes/pie.md

 Makes 6 mini pies.
 Double this for a 9" crust

-+ 1 C sugar
++ 3/4 C sugar
 + 1/2 T AP flour
-+ 1/2 T cornmeal
++ 1/2 T cornmeal (plus additional cornmeal for later)
 + 2 beaten eggs
-+ 1/2 C half and half
++ 1/2 C dairy (at least whole milk)
-+ 1/2 soft butter
++ 4 T soft butter
 + 2 T lemon juice (about one lemon)
-+ 3 T lemon zest
++ lemon zest

 NOTE:
+* the filling should be vomit consistency with butter chunks
 * blind bake the crust, and bake them tall
 * sprinkle some cornmeal on the bottom before filling
 * sprinkle some lemon zest on top after baking